MIC-DKFZ/semantic_segmentation/README.md

 <details><summary>Click to expand/collapse</summary>
 <p>

-The cityscapes dataset also provides 20k additional coarse labeled images.
-Since  cityscapes_coarse contains no validation data the fine annotated validation set is used for this purpose.
+The cityscapes dataset provides 20k additional coarse labeled images Since  cityscapes_coarse contains no validation data the fine annotated validation set is used for this purpose.
-Therefore first download and process the cityscapes dataset as shown above.
+This is an extension to cityscapes rather than a separate dataset, so [cityscapes](#cityscapes) should be set up first.
 Afterwards download the cityscapes_coarse dataset from [here](https://www.cityscapes-dataset.com/downloads/).
-Download *leftImg8bit_trainextra.zip (44GB)* and *gtCoarse.zip (1.3GB)* and unzip them in the same folder as your cityscapes dataset and you should end up with this:
+Download *leftImg8bit_trainextra.zip (44GB)* and *gtCoarse.zip (1.3GB)* and unzip them in the same folder as your cityscapes data.
+You then should end up with this:
 ````
 Datasets/cityscapes
     ├── leftImg8bit_trainvaltest